morganjwilliams/autopew/docs/source/usage/gettingstarted.rst

   `Installation <../installation.html>`__

 For in depth installation processes see the page above.
-For most purposes you should be able to install **autopew** by typing the following in a terminal ("Anaconda Prompt" application on your computer if you're using Anaconda)
+For most purposes you should be able to install **autopew** by typing the following in a terminal ("Anaconda Prompt" application on your computer if you're using Anaconda).

 .. code-block:: bash